urgdog/urg.systems/index.md

 ---
 - [Projects](/projects/) - Things I've built, broken, or debugged all in name of progress.
 Slightly more polished.
 - [Notes & Thoughts](/notes/) - Unhinged goblin energy.
 Tread carefully.
 - Field Stories - Not yet built.
-When it is, some real chaotic energy will come out of here.
+When it is, some real chaos will come out of here.